 2. Brand yourself.

 You might not have a cool username like @hiphopprez.
 But you can try!
 Dubbing yourself with a creative trademark username that reflects who you are outside of academia is highly encouraged.
-Not only is it endearing to your students, but it also helps carve out your brand.
+Not only is it endearing to students, it helps carve out your brand.
 If your real name is already taken, try adding your school’s letters to identify yourself.
 But for the record, we’re Team Creativity.

 3. Put authenticity first.

 High marks go to presidents who aren’t afraid to show their authentic selves on social media — typos, goofy dances and all.
 Your candidness, flaws, and relatability are qualities that will attract your audience — not deflect it.
-When your audience realizes it’s a real person (and not a team) behind the keyboard, you gain a whole new level of respect.
+When your audience realizes it’s a real person (and not a team) behind your phone, you gain a whole new level of respect.
 So don’t worry about being perfect and polished 100% of the time.
 None of us are, and no one expects you to be.

 4. Embrace firsts and superlatives.